-Minimum level - The level of groundwater in an aquifer and the level of surface water at which further withdrawals would be significantly harmful to the water resources or ecology of the area, which "shall be calculated...using the best information available."
-The minimum level must be developed with consideration of the effects and constraints that watershed changes and structural alterations have placed on the hydrology of an affected watershed, surface water, or aquifer.
+- Mesic Wetland Offset Refers to the standard previously referred to as the "Wetland Offset" that was originally developed in Hancock (2007), which indicates that significant harm is likely to occur at cypress wetlands when the P50 elevation is lowered more than 0.8 feet below the Historic P50 elevation. - Minimum level The level of groundwater in an aquifer and the level of surface water at which further withdrawals would be significantly harmful to the water resources or ecology of the area, which "shall be calculated...using the best information available."
+The minimum level must be developed with consideration of the effects and constraints that changes and structural alterations to watersheds, surface waters, and aquifers have placed on the hydrology of an affected watershed, surface water, or aquifer.
 As used in this paper, the minimum level is discussed with respect to the P50 for lakes and wetlands, unless otherwise noted.
 See Sections 373.042 and 373.0421, Florida Statutes (F.S.).
-See also Rules 40D-8.021(7), 40D-8.623(3), 40D-8.624(3) and 40D-8.624(4), F.A.C.

-Normal pool (NP) elevation - A water level datum originally identified for use in wetland stormwater treatment systems (SWFWMD, 1988) and subsequently used by the District for the establishment of minimum lake and wetland levels.
+See also Rules 40D-8.021(7), 40D-8.623(3), 40D-8.624(3) and 40D-8.624(4), F.A.C. - Normal pool (NP) elevation A water level datum used by the District for the establishment of minimum lake and wetland levels.
 The NP elevation is determined based on consideration and use of reasonable scientific judgement of Hydrologic Indicators of sustained inundation (see Rules 40D-8.623(1)(b) and 62-340.500, F.A.C.) and is most frequently identified by the inflection point (angular change) on the buttress of cypress trees (Taxodium ascendens or T. distichum).
 Other biologic indicators, namely the elevations of Lyonia lucida root crown bases and the lower limits of epiphytic bryophytes (moss collars) on cypress trunks, have been shown to closely match cypress-derived NP elevations.
-The NP elevation typically corresponds to the highest 1 to 10% of water levels (SWFWMD, 1999b; Carr et al., 2006; Cameron et al., 2020).
-Due to the use of persistent indicators to determine the NP elevation, the association of NP with high-water levels that are less influenced by withdrawals (see Basso et al., 2020), and consideration of NP-P50 differences at unimpacted versus impacted sites (see text; SWFWMD, 1999b), NP is believed to be minimally influenced by withdrawals at most cypress domes.
+The NP elevation typically corresponds to the highest 1 to 10% of water levels (SWFWMD, 1999b; Carr et al., 2006; Cameron et al., 2020a).
+Due to the use of persistent indicators to determine the NP elevation, the association of NP with high-water levels that are less influenced by withdrawals (see Basso et al., 2020), and consideration of NP-P50 differences at unimpacted versus impacted sites (SWFWMD, 1999b), NP is believed to be minimally influenced by withdrawals at most cypress domes.
 Some reports refer to NP as "Historic Normal Pool" (HNP), and the two terms are generally synonymous.
 See also 40D-8.623(1)(b), F.A.C.

-Percentile (Px) - A water level or stage exceedance percentile based on a long-term period.
+Note that the definition of NP used in this report is applicable only to matters related to minimum levels under Chapter 40D-8, F.A.C. - Percentile (Px) A water level or stage exceedance percentile based on a long-term period.
 Specific percentiles can be abbreviated as Px, where x is a number between 0 (maximum water level) and 100 (minimum water level).
 The P10 represents the water level equaled or exceeded 10% of the time.
 The P50 represents the water level equaled or exceeded 50% of the time.
 When a percentile is denoted as Historic (HPx), that percentile is associated with current structural alterations but the total absence of withdrawals.
 See Rule 40D-8.021, F.A.C.